Historical stories, photos and ads from the last century of White Salmon Enterprise, The Dalles Chronicle and Hood River News.

 Multimedia

-Historical stories from the last century of archived newspapers: White Salmon Enterprise, Hood River News, and The Dalles Chronicle.
-One hundred years ago in the Gorge, courts argued over whether Japanese people could own land and Wasco County tried a new road-building method.
+Historical stories and photos from the last century of White Salmon Enterprise, Hood River News, and The Dalles Chronicle.

-Historical stories and photos from the last century of local newspapers in the Gorge: The Dalles Chronicle, Hood River News, White Salmon Enterprise.
+Historical articles, photos, ads and mysteries from the last century of Hood River News, The Dalles Chronicle, White Salmon Enterprise.

-Old news, stories and photos from the last century of local newspapers in the Columbia River Gorge: White Salmon Enterprise, Hood River News, and The Dalles Chronicle.
+Historical images, old news and odd adds from the last hundred years of White Salmon Enterprise, Hood River News and The Dalles Chronicle.
+Unlicensed prohibition dances!

 News and Info from our Community Partners